apoorav-singh/mendeley-downloader/README.md

 ## Changes

 1. The original URL `http://localhost:5000` won't work as the solution is suggested at `https://github.com/Mendeley/mendeley-api-python-example/issues/3#issuecomment-207752071`.
 2. Remove curly braces from the config.yml file.
-Example:\\
-3.
-4. clientId: {YourID} to clientId: 00000
+Example, clientId: {YourID} to clientId: 00000